-Earlier this year, Eilish took to Instagram to raise awareness about animal cruelty in the dairy industry.
+Last year, Eilish took to Instagram to raise awareness about animal cruelty in the dairy industry.
 She shared footage of the largest undercover dairy investigation to date.
 The footage was taken at Fair Oaks Farms, a facility in Indiana that supplies cow’s milk to dairy brand Fairlife, which is a subsidiary of Coca-Cola.
 Fairlife promotes itself as a “premium” dairy brand with “grass to glass” traceability.

 The video showed farm workers punching, dragging, and throwing calves.
 The calves are separated from their mothers within days or hours of being born.
 The Fair Oaks Farms footage showed the young animals being burned and hit with branding irons.
 Workers left dead calves in a heap, hidden away from the public.